The structure of our Debian repository has changed! Existing Debian users (currently possibly encountering errors) should follow our Migration Guide.

 The new repository will be registered at /etc/apt/sources.list.d/extrepo_librewolf.sources, so if that is a valid existing file on your system, you are already using the new repository.
 To check that, you can run:

-ls /etc/apt/sources.list.d/extrepo_librewolf.source
+ls /etc/apt/sources.list.d/extrepo_librewolf.sources

-If this does not result in an error like ls: cannot access '/etc/apt/sources.list.d/extrepo_librewolf.source': No such file or directory, you are already using the new repository.
+If this does not result in an error like ls: cannot access '/etc/apt/sources.list.d/extrepo_librewolf.sources': No such file or directory, you are already using the new repository.
 If you are using the old repository, you will probably also see an error like this when trying to run sudo apt update:

 Get:4 https://deb.librewolf.net bookworm InRelease [16.7 kB]